mddazure/entra-gsa-lab/README.md

 # ***Global Secure Access lab***
-Microsoft's Security Service Edge (SSE) solution is comprised of Entra Private Access and Entra Internet Access, unified under the name [Global Secure Access](https://learn.microsoft.com/en-us/entra/global-secure-access/overview-what-is-global-secure-access).
+Microsoft's Security Service Edge (SSE) solution is comprised of Entra Private Access and Entra Internet Access, unified under the name Global Secure Access.

-GSA is part of the Microsoft Entra ID portfolio and is operated from the [Entra portal](https://entra.microsoft.com/#home).
+Global Secure Access (GSA) is part of the Microsoft Entra ID portfolio and is operated from the [Entra portal](https://entra.microsoft.com/#home).

+GSA is a complex, multi-faceted service.
+It can be daunting to experiment with and describe and demonstrate to customers when starting from scratch.
+This article  consolidates information from the extensive documentation on [Microsoft Learn](https://learn.microsoft.com/en-us/entra/global-secure-access/) and provides a relatively easy to use platform for experimentation and self-learning.

 # Scenario
-This lab explores both the Private- and Internet Access components of GSA.

 ## Private access
 A backend application, based on Jose Moreno's [Yet Another Demo App (YADA)](https://github.com/Microsoft/YADA), is deployed on VMs in a VNET and exposed through an Internal Load Balancer.
 We want the application to be available to all users registered in our Entra ID tenant, without the need for a network connection from user's devices to the VNET.
 The application is accessible via an internal FQDN that resolves to the internal IP address of the ILB.